 Tactile allodynia was measured with von Frey hairs before and following intraarticular injection of monoiodoacetate or saline.
-The injection of monoiodoacetate into the right knee joint induced marked allodynia.
-The onset of allodynia was evident from the first day following injection of monoiodoacetate.
-Fig. 2 shows that tactile allodynia in the monoiodoacetate injected knee joints reaches the maximum at day 5 and was observed throughout all the time of the experiment (statistically signifiant at all observed times compared to baseline and to control animals, P<0.001).
+The injection monoiodoacetate into the right knee joint induced marked allodynia.
+The onset of allodynia was evident first day following injection monoiodoacetate.
+Figure 2 shows that tactile allodynia in the monoiodoacetate-injected knee joints reaches the maximum on day 5 and was observed throughout the experiment (statistically significant at all observed times compared to baseline and to control animals, P<0.001).